kjensen37/kjensen37.github.io/docs/03-Component-Selection/Component-Selection.md

     | Wide input range                     | Requires external inductors/caps                                      |
     | EMI-friendly design | Higher complexity vs LDO |

-**Rationale:** The voltage regulator I am choosing is the SC189ZSKTRT.
+**Rationale:** The voltage regulator I am choosing is #1, the SC189ZSKTRT.
 The reason being the small footprint for more real estate on the pcb and I think when it comes to a voltage regulator atleast for the scope of my PCB functions, no advanced features are more of pro than a con for simplicity.

 ---------------------

 **LED**

-1. LTST-C190KFKT
+1. LED ORANGE CLEAR CHIP SMD - LTST-C190KFKT

     ![](led1.png)